kruzhkov/hass-flashforge-adventurer-5/README.md

 # FlashForge Adventurer 5m/5m Pro for Home Assistant

-A custom Home Assistant integration for the FlashForge Adventurer 3 printer.
+A custom Home Assistant integration for the FlashForge Adventurer 5m / 5m Pro printer.

 It adds three entities: